Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S10 Stays in the Same Spot and Won’t Move

-We apologize for any inconvenience this may have caused.
-Please follow the steps below to troubleshoot the issue:
+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
 Open the SwitchBot App -> Tap your S10 -> Tap the gear icon in the top right corner -> More Features -> Manual Control to manually control the robot and check if it moves correctly.
-If the robot does not move even in manual control mode, we will escalate the issue to our R&D team for further investigation.
-Kindly provide a video showing the S10 remaining stuck in the same spot.

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S10 Leaves a Few Centimeters of Water Drops While Mopping the Floor